-Having public liability insurance is often a part of the requirement for clients when they are looking for suppliers, whether in the building trade, consultancy or entertainment.
+Having public liability insurance is often a part of the requirements clients will have when they are looking for suppliers, whether in the building trade, consultancy, or entertainment.
 Without it you could lose valuable work and your business will lose money.

 Having comprehensive insurance also reassures potential customers that your business is reputable and gives them one less thing to worry about in the hiring process.

 Public liability claims can be hugely expensive to cover.
 If a business had to pay the costs involved with an accident which resulted in a claim for compensation, it could possibly be liable to pay thousands or even hundreds of thousands of pounds.
 For a small business, finding this sort of money would most likely be impossible, and therefore closing the business may be the only option.